Jakeman582/CS626-YouTube-Analytics/README.md

 There are 3 MapReduce jobs defined in 3 separate packages for performing channel clustering, again which must be performed in sequence (after completing step 1 in the video title analysis section.)

 4.)
 The Lister package
     This package searchesa through every single video title collected from the API and lists out the words that have been used, and stores them in a file so they can be refernced later.
+As of now, the output_directory must be specified as "output/Project/GlobalWordCount/" since the job in step 5 reads from this location directly.

     Example usage:
-      linux hadoop jar Project.jar Lister.TitleWordCounter <output_file_from_step_1> <new_output_directory>
+      linux hadoop jar Project.jar Lister.TitleWordCounter <output_file_from_step_1> output/Project/GlobalWordCount/

 5.)
 The Counter package
     This package goes through every YouTuber's list of videos and does a word count.
 The word counts are stored in a vector whose components represent the ordered list of words found in step 1 of the clustering procedures.
 All word vectors are stored in one output file for the final procedure.